Alexandros32/Portfolio/assets/README.md

 ## UX

 The page is designed to summarise all my academic, professional and personal achievements in order to entice or interest a hiring manager when applying for a new job opportunity.
-At the end of the page there is a direct possibility to contact me
+At the end of the page there is a direct possibility to contact me.

 ### USER STORIES